Vectorworks/developer-scripting/Function Reference/Functions/GetPrefInt.md

 ## Description
 Function GetPrefInt returns the value of a numeric VectorWorks preference setting.

-A table of preference dialog items and their corresponding IDs may be found in the [[VS:Function Reference Appendix#Appendix F - Preference Selectors|Appendix]].
+A table of preference dialog items and their corresponding IDs may be found in the [Scirpt Appendix](../Appendix/pages/Appendix%20F%20-%20Preference%20Selectors.md).

 ```pascal
 FUNCTION GetPrefInt(prefIndex : INTEGER): INTEGER;